TalkBank IRB Approval

 3. The informed consent Issue: NIH IRB informed consent guidelines are in accord with the GDPR Consent rules.
 Given this, if participants give consent for making data available to qualified researchers, then this should be approved.
 GDPR emphasizes also that this consent must be revocable and that there should be methods for allowing participants to revoke consent.

-4. The deidentification issue: If data are deidentified, then they are not personal data and are not covered by GDPR and IRB.
-Data are not be anonymous or deidentified if they have: name plus surname, credit card, telephone, address, or number plate.
-First name alone is not identifying.
-It has to be Name plus Surname.
+4. The deidentification issue: If data are deidentified, then they are not personal data and are not covered by GDPR and they should receive IRB exemption.
+Data are not deidentified if they have: name plus surname, credit card, telephone, address, or number plate.
+First name alone is not identifying, unless it is common or the reference population is very small.
 Anonymization must be irreversible.
 This means that contributors should destroy participant names.
 This holds in both EU and USA.
 However, the GDPR catch-22 here is that a link to the data needs to be maintained to allow for data removal.
 The solution for this is to make the information linking to a person only available to a third party "honest broker".
 See below for a discussion of identification based on voice samples.

 5. The Code of Conduct issue: Article 40 allows for development of a Code of Conduct to facilitate data transfer to non-EU countries.
 In the case that an institution prefers to have identifiable media stored on servers in the EU, it is possible to implement CORS (cross origin resource sharing) from a CHAT file at CMU to a media server in the EU.
 This is done by allowing access from https://*.talkbank.org.

-In order to deidentify transcripts, it is important to replace any last names with the word "Lastname" with a capital L. Also addresses or local city names should be replaced with "Addressname" with a capital A. Other forms include "Cityname", "Schoolname", "Hospitalname" and so on.
+If a transcript contains last names, these can be replaced with the word "Lastname" with a capital L. Also addresses or local city names should be replaced with "Addressname" with a capital A. Other forms include "Cityname", "Schoolname", "Hospitalname" and so on.
 These same English words should be used even in other languages.
 It is not crucial to replace children's first names unless they are very unique.

 The EU Amnesia project at https://amnesia.openaire.eu provides software for deidentification of spreadsheet data.